 Each institution making a submission to REF2021 is required to develop, document and apply a Code of Practice on the fair and transparent:

 - identification of staff with significant responsibility for research, as agreed with staff (where a University is not submitting 100% of Category A eligible staff)

 Edinburgh Napier Univerity’s Code of Practice has been developed based on the REF 2021 Guidance on Submissions and the guidance outlined in the guidance on codes of practice.

-Download Edinburgh Napier's REF2021 Code of Practice (internal only)
+Download Edinburgh Napier's REF2021 Code of Practice